TheCyberian/thecyberian.github.io/_posts/kotlin/2019-10-30-simple-kotlin-app-counter.md

 }
 {% endhighlight %}

-And that it.
+And that's it.
 Our application is good to go.

 <br/>
 <br/>